SingularityNET-Archive/SingularityNET-Archive/Data/Tests/Content/Test-Workgroup/Docs/GoogleDocs/1eHe5PmGPpjlX7VpCxQECOHwXDEl5RRnQ1jVyUhus1tg/doc-text-only.md

 Remember we’re writing the strategy at this stage, not doing the interviews (might sound backwards, but actually might mean you identify some important things)

-At the *end* of the process, might want to compare what you have with existing standards and eaccepted best-practice in qualitiative research
+At the *end* of the process, might want to compare what you have with existing standards and accepted eaccepted best-practice in qualitative qualitiative research

 Try roleplays to test out whether your suggested process works!
 Both the writers’ group and the editors’ group could try this